 Identifying Difficult Higher Plants

-Tim Rich is a national botanical expert with particular interest in difficult plant groups such as Crucifers, Sorbus, Hieracium and Taraxacum.
+Tim Rich is a national botanical expert with particular interest in difficult plant groups such as crucifers, whitebeams, hawkweeds and dandelions.
 He has authored over 300 papers and books on the British and Irish floras and descried over 20 new species.
-He ran the Welsh National Herbarium for 17 years and is currently collecting Hieracium seeds for the Millennium Seed Bank.
+He ran the Welsh National Herbarium for 17 years and is currently researching gentians and three sections of hawkweed.
 Mark Duffell has had a lifetime interest in plants, gaining the RHS Diploma in Horticulture, becoming 'Young Horticulturist of the Year' in 2001 and completing an MSc in Biological Recording.
 He now runs Arvensis Ecology, splitting his time between conducting botanical surveys and teaching botanical identification and survey techniques to undergraduate and postgraduate students of universities, consultancies and environmental organisations.

 |About Preston Montford|